 - For breakfast I pretty much always eat 2% fat Greek yogurt and 3 brazil nuts with a little cinnamon on top.
 Sometimes I’ll add a couple of these protein balls if I’m really hungry.
 Why do I eat this?
 A high protein breakfast is important.
 Cinnamon helps regulate your blood sugar (and I like the taste).
 Brazil nuts give you selenium and selenium has a wide variety of health benefits.
 I also like the taste. 🙂 I almost never skip breakfast.

-- For lunch I usually eat buckwheat pasta with this basic tomato sauce I make myself.
+- For lunch I usually eat basic tomato sauce I make myself.
 It’s easy and full of nutrients.
 Buckwheat pasta has a totally different nutritional profile than regular whole wheat pasta and it’s gluten free.
 I find I have more energy when I don’t eat wheat.
 Then I eat one serving of this raw fudge.

 - For dinner I usually eat a giant green salad from romaine and red leaf lettuce, lemon juice, sunflower seeds, salt, pepper, and olive oil.
 And since that still leaves me a bit hungry, I’ll have a serving or two of this Sweet Potato, Fennel, and Crispy Kale and Quinoa salad.

 My food goals are always the same—high nutrients, low to no sugar/fructose.